 When Does a Coworking Space Stop Working for My Business?

 Don’t get us wrong, there are many benefits to coworking, especially from a cost perspective.
 By the end of 2018, more than 1 million people will have a desk in a shared office space!
 But for many businesses, there comes a point when it’s time to acknowledge that you are ready to move onto a space of your own.
 How do you know when it’s not working?
-Here’s our views:
+Here’s a guide:

 1. Your business is getting consistent revenue

 You liked coworking because of the short-term cost commitment and the lack of office renovation and maintenance costs.
 However, the cost premium paid in exchange over flexibility may be harder to justify over time with consistent, predictable revenue.

 2. Your team is distracted

 You were attracted to the networking opportunities in coworking.
 However, you spend more time mingling with coworkers over coffee.
 Perhaps it’s time to admit coworking is probably doing a lot more for your social life than your business.

 3. You are growing your team and your business